Iftah Ya Simsim: Content

 The producers wanted to present the characteristics of the Arabic language and its alphabet.
 Because pre-production research showed that, although many dialects are spoken in the region, 90% of Arab children were able to understand Modern Standard Arabic (MSA), it was chosen as the show's language.
 Linguist Kees Versteegh stated that the language used in Iftah Ya Simsim was "based on an explicit didactic and linguistic concept".
 The show's developers decided to use specific aspects of the language.
 Despite the absence of case endings in the dialects spoken by many of its users, the producers used them and other features of MSA.
-They also spelled out what features should be used sparingly, like passive verb forms, and what features they wanted to completely avoid, such as some prepositions.
+They also specified which features should be used sparingly, such as passive verb forms, and which features they wanted to completely avoid, including certain prepositions.
 According to Versteegh, "These principles have been followed rather closely".
 Children who appeared on the show made few grammatical errors in MSA, and although colloquialisms were used rarely, there was an informal quality in their conversations and speech patterns.
 Versteegh postulated that it was due to the use of intonation patterns and interjections, instead of the use of grammatical and lexical items from the vernacular use of the language.
 He also said that Iftah Ya Simsim proved that it was "possible to use an informal register of Modern Standard Arabic".
-Versteegh reported that although the show was criticized in some Arab countries, Egypt in particular, for containing too many colloquialisms, he thought the criticism was biased and that "the selection of lexical items in any pan-Arabic programme will probably never satisfy everybody".
+Versteegh reported that although the show was criticized in some Arab countries, particularly Egypt, for containing too many colloquialisms, he thought the criticism was biased and that "the selection of lexical items in any pan-Arabic programme will probably never satisfy everybody".

-Characters

-New Muppets were created, inspired by cultural traditions in the Arab world, from the shadow puppets of Syria to the puppets of Egypt, some of the oldest puppets in the world.
-These characters included a camel named Nu'man (نُعمان), a green and yellow parrot named Malsoon (َْمَلْسون), a lavender-colored monster with a long nose named Yagut, and a large purple ribbon-wearing cat called Abla.

-Characters from the American show, like the Cookie Monster, Bert and Ernie, Grover, and Kermit, were transposed into Arabic versions: Kaaki, Bader and Anees, Gharghour, and Kamil.
-The show's version of the Count kept his distinctive laugh and accent when speaking MSA.

-The show's opening included a song alongside footage of children across the Arab world running past familiar landmarks like the Pyramids and playing in playgrounds and ancient alleyways before running into a white fort that had its gates open wide.
-The show's set consisted of an intricately traditional Arab neighborhood called Sharee Eshreen (20th Street).